svgmoji/svgmoji/readme.md

 <br />

-## Why
+## Why?

-Consume open source emoji libraries as SVGs.
+Consume open source emoji libraries as vector graphics (`.svg`).
+The bundle size is smaller and the image scales better with high resolution devices.

+This library tracks the most popular emoji projects that I'm aware of and makes their SVG available as sprites which can be consumed.

 ### [noto](https://github.com/googlefonts/noto-emoji)